 Movements in and out of Docking were frequent, but, many units were here at some point officially, these included: 53, 143, 221, 235, 241, 254, 268, 288, 304, 407, 415, 502, 521 and 524 RAF squadrons.
 With so many movements, it is hard to believe so little exists about its history or photographs of its activity.

-Undoubtedly, the most significant contribution by Docking was that of meteorological reconnaissance, preparing weather reports for returning bombers and reports for forthcoming mission and the like.
+Undoubtedly, the most significant contribution by Docking was that of meteorological reconnaissance, preparing weather reports for returning bombers and reports for forthcoming missions and the like.
 Many of these operations involved flying up to altitudes as high as 40,000 ft, taking measurements every 5,000 ft and reporting back.
-They would fly in set zones around the UK, Docking’s aircraft focussing on an area between Norfolk and Wick in Scotland.
-These sorties were codenamed ‘RHOMBUS‘, some from the west coast flying out deep into the Atlantic and some as far north as Iceland.
-Later on, these flights codenamed ‘PAMPA’ would involve flying deep into enemy territory to ascertain weather conditions over the target area in advance of a forthcoming bombing raid.
-Performed by Spitfires and latterly Mosquitos, these were often very dangerous with many crews failing to return.
+They would fly in set zones around the UK, Docking’s aircraft focusing on an area between Norfolk and Wick in Scotland.
+These sorties were code named ‘RHOMBUS‘, some from the west coast flying out deep into the Atlantic and some as far north as Iceland.
+Later on, these flights code named ‘PAMPA’ would involve flying deep into enemy territory to ascertain weather conditions over the target area in advance of a forthcoming bombing raid.
+Performed by Spitfires, and later Mosquitoes, these were often very dangerous with many crews failing to return.

 A number of other crashes, many in extremely poor weather, paid a toll on the crews, these are all talked about in detail in David Jacklin’s book so I won’t dwell here.
 One that is worth a mention is that of Flying Officer H.E.M.
 Featherstone (41275), 206 Sqdn*1, Royal Air Force who died on 1st January 1941, Age 27 when the aircraft he was in crashed killing him and seven other crew members.
 Featherstone’s grave is found in the nearby war cemetery at Great Bircham.